slslslrhfem/FLAGNet/README.md

 3. Setting Hyperparameters(Optional)
 There is some hyperparameter setting or musical decoding condition(Minimum notes unit, use notes in scale or not, etc..) parameters in **hyperparameter.py**.

-4. Run Main Codes with one arguments
+4. Run Main Codes

+main.py code gets one argument that leads what to do,

     python main.py preprocess